The best hotels in Niamey

 Motorcycle taxis (motos-taxis) are everywhere and faster in traffic.
 They're cheap at 200-500 CFA for short trips around the Yantala or Kalley areas.
 Skip them at night or in rain.
 Your hotel will call you a trusted driver if you ask.
 Hotel Gawey on Route de Tillaberi is particularly good about this.

-Niamey's best neighborhoods
+Niamey's best hotel regions

 Plateau is where you want to be. it's close to the Grand Marché, the river, and most of the city's better restaurants.
 Centre-Ville works if you need to be near government offices, but Kalley is worth considering for a quieter, more local experience.